Autarkieguide

-In the first part of our blog series, we discussed the basics of self-sufficient power supply.
-Now we'll focus on The heart of your energy system: the supply battery.
-It stores the energy you need on the go and ensures that you have a reliable power supply, independent of external power sources.
-Which battery best suits your needs?
-Which capacity do you need?
-And how can you Maximize your battery life?
-You will learn all about this in this part of our blog series.
+In the first part of our blog series, we discussed the basics of off-grid power supply.
+Now we'll talk about...
+The heart of your energy system: the supply battery.
+It stores the energy you need on the go and ensures you have a reliable power supply even when you're away from home, independent of external power sources.
+But Which battery best suits your needs?
+Which capacity Do you need it?
+And how can you get it?
+Want to maximize your battery's lifespan?
+You'll learn all about that in this part of our blog series.

-Not all batteries are the same!
-Depending on the application, there are different technologies that differ in performance, lifespan, and weight.
+Not all batteries are created equal!
+Depending on the application, there are different technologies that vary in performance, lifespan, and weight.
 Here are the three most common battery types:

 AGM batteries – The robust classic

 AGM (Absorbent Glass Mat) batteries are widely used and offer a good balance between price and performance.
-They are maintenance-free and, thanks to their sealed design, can also be used indoors.
+They are maintenance-free and, due to their sealed design, can also be used indoors.

 ✅ Robust & leak-proof